-- Professional Knowledge/Skills Ability to develop knowledge as an "expert" in work area.
+Professional Knowledge/Skills Ability to work as an "expert" in project management and quality assurance.
 High degree of individual responsibility.
 Professional standard of data analysis skills using a wide range of best practice methodologies.
-Ability to identify and define public policy issues relevant to the work of the Utility regulator.
-Ability to develop and evaluate policy options and conduct such evaluation from an independent and objective viewpoint.
-Analytical Rigour Expert ability in the use of software tools for data management, analysis, and modelling.
-High level of attention to detail and accuracy.
-Ability use complex analysis to resolve problems.
-Ability to make sound judgements, considering all relevant legal, economic and consumer protection issues.
-Governance Ability to apply best practice and work within policy, legal, and governance requirements.
+Ability to identify and define public policy issues relevant to the work of the Utility Regulator.
+Ability to develop and evaluate options and conduct such evaluation from an independent and objective viewpoint.
+Analytical Rigour Governance Ability to apply best practice and work within organisational legal and governance requirements.
 Ability to identify and manage risks.
 Ability to demonstrate strong alignment to corporate goals and messages.
 People Strong oral and written communication and interpersonal skills.
 Positive and proactive alignment with the Utility Regulator's values.
 Ability to manage talented professional staff, ideally both individually and in teams.

-Ability to articulate management approaches and evaluate alternative approaches.
+Utility Regulator Ability to articulate management approaches and evaluate alternative approaches.
 Ability to lead, motivate and forge effective relationships at all levels internally, externally, and cross functionality.
 Strong leadership skills with the ability to provide direction and focus for team members as well as motivating the team to achieve results.
-Relationship Management High level of negotiation and influencing skills.
+Relationship Management High-level of negotiation and influencing skills.
 Ability to develop and build positive and trusted relationships with a wide variety of colleagues and external stakeholders.
 Ability to positively challenge colleagues and stakeholders at all levels.
 Ability to work collaboratively and deliver in partnership.
 Ability to present succinctly and convincingly to senior staff.
 Ability to represent the Utility Regulator's views on topics within your area of responsibility to other organisations and in public forums.
-Ability to communicate authoritatively and effectively with industry, business, consumers and their representatives and the public sector.
-Ability to prepare and conduct negotiations through processes that optimise your ability to deliver desired outcomes while safeguarding future working relationships.
-Strategic Thinking & Delivery Ability to analyse complex strategic issues.
+Ability to prepare and conduct negotiations through processes that optimise your ability to deliver desired outcomes while Strategic Thinking & Delivery safeguarding future working relationships.
+Ability to analyse complex strategic issues.
 Intellectual ability to assess strategy effectively and ability to think creatively, to innovate and resolve problems.
 Ability to take personal ownership of work streams and drive forward to conclusion with minimum supervision.
 Ability to think creatively, to innovate and resolve problems.
 Ability to contribute and lead to deliver projects.
 Plan, drive and deliver a substantial workload.
 Managing Resources Work well under tight deadlines and with a high degree of individual responsibility.
 Demonstrable experience of designing or procuring consultancy or research support, including a strong grasp of good practice in managing outside resources.
-Demonstrable experience of managing financial resources, tracking budgets, etc. Ability to demonstrate project management skills, including organisational, time management, risk management and problem-solving skills.
+Demonstrable experience of managing financial resources, tracking budgets, etc. Ability to demonstrate project management skills, including organisational, time management, risk management and problemsolving skills.
+Ability to demonstrate quality management skills to consistently provide services that meet customer and applicable statutory and regulatory requirements.
+Ability to demonstrate the ability to enhance processes for improvement and the assurance of conformity to applicable statutory and regulatory requirements.
+Ability to manage talented professional staff, ideally both individually and in teams.
+Ability to articulate management approach and evaluate alternative approaches.